Last Updated on October 9, 2020 by Nancie

 In my experience, most birds sit on or next to a suet feeder and eat for a few minutes.
-Starlings however settle on top of a suet cage and eat and eat and eat until the suet is gone.
+Starlings however settle on top of a traditional style suet cage and eat and eat and eat until the suet is gone.
 They won’t move, except maybe for a squirrel, so other birds get nothing.
+So how do you protect your suet from being totally eaten by starlings?

 Option 1: Cut Up the Suet Block

 Starlings typically like to sit on top of the suet feeder rather than cling.
-And if they do cling, they don’t really want to hang upside down.
-They can still get to it but because they can’t really get comfortable, they don’t sit there nearly as long.
+And if they do cling, they don’t really like to hang upside down.
+They can still get to it, but because they can’t really get comfortable, they don’t sit there nearly as long.

 So I started cutting purchased suet blocks into narrow thirds.
 I only put a third into the bottom of the dangling cage at a time.
-This is not a complete fix, but it helps a lot.
+This was not a complete fix, but it helped a lot.
 It does mean that you need to re-fill the suet feeder more often.

 Option 2: Hang Suet Upside Down

 I then read about another solution to protect suet from starlings.
-This time, you peel off the thin plastic top cover on purchased suet blocks.
+This approach lets you put out the whole suet block.
+To do it, you peel the thin plastic top cover off a purchased suet block.
 Leave the suet inside the package’s thicker plastic bottom and sides.
-Put the whole thing in the suet cage feeder.
+Put the whole thing in a traditional style suet cage feeder.

 Plastic Helps Avoid Suet Getting Moldy